AravindaDP/CarND-Extended-Kalman-Filter-Project/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

+## Running Unit Tests

+A unit test suite is also compiled as part of above build step.
+You can simply run it with following command from build directory

+`./ExtendedKFTests`

 ## Editor Settings

 We've purposefully kept editor configuration files out of this repo in order to